acailic/acailic.github.io/_notes/oca-chapter-3.md

 - `StringBuilder` does not have method `concat`.
 - `StringBuilder#subSequence(int, int)` does not modify the content of builder, a new string is returned.
+- StringWrapper class does not implement toString method.

+- String, StringBuilder, and StringBuffer - all are final classes.
+-String class itself is final and so all of its methods are implicitly final.
 **Arrays**

 - An array itself is an object.